-The downtown core and it's amenities offer convenience to the surrounding residential neighbourhood.
-These are generally small, older 2-3 bedroom homes and appeal to the retired and first time buyers. common lot size is 33x100.
-At the North end of the downtown core is a popular swim hole next to the "wooden bridge."
+The downtown core and its amenities offers convenience to the surrounding residential neighbourhood.
+These are generally small, older 2-3 bedroom homes that appeal to the retired and first time buyers.
+Common lot sizes are 33' x 100'.
+At the north end of the downtown core is a popular swimming hole next to the "wooden bridge."
 A nearby playground and water park attracts families on those hot summer days.

 The Bridge of Dreams, an award winning pedestrian bridge that spans across the Tulameen River, is the site of the last bridge that was completed along the historic Ketlle Valley Railway (the "KVR").
 The original "Bridge of Dreams" was completed in Princeton in 1909.
 The KVR carried passengers through Princeton until 1964 and freight until 1989; shortly thereafter the rails were removed.
 The former KVR rail bed is now part of the Trans Canada Trail system.